vospascal/pedal-pico/README.md

 # pedal-pico
 It reads 0 - 3.3 volt scale.
 So as long as its within that range it'll work.

-Measure the current, use "Arduino Micro Pro" as to read the analogue value from the sensor
+Measure the current, use "Raspberry Pi Pico" as to read the analogue value from the sensor

 ## Connectors Pedal Side
 1 V5/vcc